Multiscale Optimization via Enhanced Multilevel PCA-based Control Space Reduction for Electrical Impedance Tomography Imaging: Mathematical Description

 \subsection{Fine-Scale Optimization via PCA-based Parameterization}

-The optimization problem \eqref{eq:obj_fn_final}--\eqref{eq:minJ_sigma}, as discussed in Section~\ref{sec:math_model} and when solved for spatially discretized state variable $u(x)$ and control $\sigma(x)$, is usually over-parameterized.
+The optimization problem \eqref{eq:obj_fn_final}--\eqref{eq:minJ_sigma}, as discussed in Section~\ref{sec:math_model} and when solved for spatially discretized state variable $u(x)$ and control $\sigma(x)$ (both use the similar piecewise constant representation), is usually over-parameterized.
 To resolve the problem of ill-posedness associated with this issue we apply commonly used re-parameterization of the control space ($\sigma$-space) based on principal component analysis to represent $\sigma(x)$ in terms of uncorrelated variables (components of vector $\xi$) mapping $\sigma(x)$ and $\xi$ by